-"The Next Step" ballot measure included four storm shelters located at Central Elementary, Field Early Childhood, Benton Elementary, and Neosho Middle School.
+"The Next Step" ballot measure included four storm shelters located at Central Elementary, Field Early Childhood, Benton Elementary and Neosho Middle School.

-Neosho Middle School Multipurpose Shelter
+Neosho Middle School Learning Center

 Benton Elementary | FEMA Community Safe Room

-Neosho School District recently received confirmation of a $1.8 million FEMA grant that will allow what was previously slated to be a multipurpose storm shelter at Benton Elementary to become a FEMA Community Safe Room.
+Neosho School District received confirmation of a $1.8 million FEMA grant that will allow what was previously slated to be a multipurpose storm shelter at Benton Elementary to become a FEMA Community Safe Room.
 This additional funding made possible by FEMA means that the shelter will be larger with automated functions that allow the surrounding community to use the space in times of a weather emergency.

-This will be a multipurpose space allowing it to be used to offer Pre-K services at Benton Elementary.
-It will be just under 8,000 square feet consisting of two classrooms and one common room.
+This will be a multipurpose space, allowing it to be used to offer Pre-K services at Benton Elementary.
+It will be just under 8,000 square feet, consisting of two classrooms and one common room.
 The south parking lot will get improvements to include more parking spaces and the north parking lot will be adjusted to allow more efficient parking flow.